orthecreedence/cl-async/_posts/2012-12-29-deprecating-http.md

 - I never trusted the libevent HTTP server implementation.
-Unlike the libevent socket API (bufferevents), it offers very little customization and moldability and feels slapped together.
-It feels like an afterthought and I don't really trust it.
+Unlike the libevent socket API (bufferevents), it offers very little customization and moldability and feels like a slapped together afterthought.
 Maybe I'm being paranoid and it's really stable and wonderful, but I tend to go with my gut.
 The more I think about features I'd want to build on top of the HTTP server, the more I realize that I'll just be reinventing the wheel (and the more I realize that the HTTP server is really just a glorified header processor that prohibits streaming of chunked content).
 - The HTTP client feels the same way...not as much thought was put into it as the rest of the libevent library, and its feature set is small.
 - There is now a [drakma-async](https://github.com/orthecreedence/drakma-async)
-library...an async port of the [drakma](http://weitz.de/drakma/) that everyone loves.
+library...an async port of the [drakma](http://weitz.de/drakma/) library that everyone loves.
 This makes the HTTP client in cl-async completely and utterly redundant.
 - There are a few bugs/issues in the libevent HTTP implementation that would require a great deal of workarounds in C land to solve, and I just don't care enough to get it done.